 Include the screen capture of the output of the ping and traceroute commands.

 Why is it not possible to issue a ping command to Router1?
+NO IP SETUP FOR R1 INTERFACEs.

 Part 2.
 Learning Bridges

 Each bridge has a MAC table that determines the port where a packet is transmitted from.
 When a packet arrives, the bridge looks up the destination MAC address of the packet in its MAC table, and retrieves the outgoing port for this packet.
 If the destination MAC address is not found in the MAC table, the bridge floods the packet on all ports, with exception of the port where the packet arrived.